ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 11: June 12, Friday
+**Today's Progress**: trial and error with strings- event and emit; Udemy course

+**Thoughts**: an event is probably better for the whitelist array, but I'm not sure why entered strings can't be used as events

 ### Day 10: June 11, Thursday
 **Today's Progress**: Udemy course-- function calls and details, editing/finalizing AdvanceRequirement.sol